PG&E settles California fire claims with local governments for $1 billion

 The governments include the city of Paradise, which was leveled by November’s Camp Fire in California deadliest and most destructive wildfire of modern times.

+Paradise settled for $270 million, John Fiske, a lawyer for the governments from Baron & Budd, told Reuters.

+A Paradise park district and Butte and Yuba Counties also settled claims stemming from the Camp Fire, for a combined $312 million.

-The city of Santa Rosa and Sonoma and Napa counties, which were hard hit by blazes in 2017, also are among the localities that settled with PG&E.
+The city of Santa Rosa and Sonoma and Napa Counties, which were hard hit by blazes in 2017, are among the localities that settled.

+Other governments that settled 2017 fire claims include the cities of Sonoma and Napa as well as Lake, Mendocino, Nevada and Yuba Counties and some special districts.

+The governments that settled the 2017 fire claims will receive a total of $415 million.
+How the money will be allocated has not been decided yet, Fiske said.

-Reporting by Jim Christie; editing by Grant McCool
+Reporting by Jim Christie; editing by Grant McCool and G Crosse